 How do I speak to my doctor about this?

 Current guidelines for GPs don’t even mention chronic UTI.
 We know it can be difficult to explain all this and describe your symptoms in a short doctor’s appointment.
-Our GP information sheet gives advice on how best to help patients and explains the problems with testing.
+Our Medical Professionals information sheet gives advice on how best to help patients and explains the problems with testing.

 How do I manage and treat chronic UTI?